 There are some scientific theories that may explain many of the sightings.
 Loch Ness is long and straight, subjecting its surface to unusual ripples.
 When the water reverts to its natural level, tree branches and logs can rise to the surface, resembling the Monster.
 Wind can also give the loch a choppy appearance, with intermittent calm patches looking like humps.

-Many other regions have monsters, such as Florida’s Skunk Ape, Champy in Vermont, the New Jersey Devil, the Australian Outback’s bunyip, Central America’s Chupacabra, and the mokele-mbembe in Congo.
+Many other regions have monsters, such as Florida’s Skunk Ape, Champy in Vermont, the Jersey Devil, the Australian Outback’s bunyip, Central America’s Chupacabra, and the mokele-mbembe in Congo.

 There are common threads to these creepy critters.
 First, they are usually fear-inducing.
 The Chupacabra, for instance, is said to kill livestock.
 Occasionally, supposed Chupacabras are captured, but they are always proven to be a dog or member of the Canidae family, usually with mange.

 The Chupacabra is a relatively small cryptid, as most others are described as huge to gargantuan.
 The largest is the mokele-mbembe, an alleged sauropod.
 Despite 200 years of reports, there has never been a carcass, bone, or fossil of this animal as large as an Apatosaurus.

 The other common characteristic is the inconsistency with which the monsters are described.
 This indicates that one factor in the sightings is pareidolia, which is seeing something significant in vague and random images or sounds.

 Almost completely vanished today are belief in fairies, pixies, gnomes, and elves.
 These are usually benevolent, diminutive, and humanlike, so they lack the appeal of their larger, hairier counterparts.
 However, belief is not completely extinguished.
-In otherwise enlightened Iceland, road work was delayed in 2013 to ensure elf habitat was undisturbed.
+In otherwise enlightened Iceland, road work was delayed in 2013 to ensure elven habitat remained undisturbed.

 Also moribund is belief in unicorns and dragons.
 The only proponents I’m aware of are Ken Ham and his ilk.
 The evidence they put forward for unicorns is that the King James Bible references them and that rhinos have one horn.
 Ham is partial to dragons because he feels it bolsters his contention that dinosaurs and humans lived together.
 He points out ancient cultures had dragon tales, a logic that should have him worshipping Odin.